What legal entity should I buy my property into?

 Comparing a trust vs a company for property

-With trusts, being taxed much more than companies, it could make sense to add your investment properties in a company, so that you can sell the whole lot with the company.
-Depending if you’re planning to use Section 13SEX of the tax act, it might still make sense to keep it in a trust for the time being.
+Trusts are taxed much more than companies.
+It could make sense to add your investment properties in a company.
+This way, you can sell the whole lot with the company.
+Depending if you’re planning to use Section 13sex of the tax act, it might still make sense to keep it in a trust for the time being.
 I do recommend getting advice from a property expert in this regard.

 What if I registered the property in my own name?

 You are also able to register a property on your name.
 This could be beneficial if this is your primary residence or if you are planning to sell the property within the next few years.
-If this is your primary residence, you will get a nice capital gains tax break when you sell, yet on secondary (investment) properties, you will liable to pay some taxes.
+If this is your primary residence, you will get a nice capital gains tax break when you sell.
+However, on secondary (investment) properties, you will be liable to pay some taxes.

-From a tax and cost perspective, it makes sense to have a property on your name if:
+From a tax and cost perspective, it makes sense to have a property on your name if you’re:

-• Sell the property before in the medium term (less than 10 years)
+- Sell the property in less than 10 years

-• The property is used for residential purposes and you don’t anticipate that this will change
+- Using the property for residential purposes and not anticipating this will change

 After reading this, you might think: is it a good idea to have any investment property in your personal name?
-If you have established that you will keep the investment property for a shorter period of time, then it might make sense from a tax perspective to register the property in your own name.
+If you plan to keep the investment property for a shorter period, registering it in your own name might make sense from a tax perspective.

 What happens when you die?